GlenKPeterson/TestUtils/README.md

 ### 1.0.2 2020-12-16 "differentMiddle"
  - Added StringDiff.differentMiddle()
  - Made FakeHttpServletResponse.getOutputStream() return a FakeServletOutputStream
-   instead of OutputStream so you can access .stringWriter to call .toString() on it.
+   instead of OutputStream, so you can access .stringWriter to call .toString() on it.
  - Bumped dependency versions.

 ### 1.0.1 2020-10-16 "Kotlin type signatures"